tw-in-js/twind/docs/handbook/configuration.md

 ## Theme

-Applying a new theme or extending the default is probably the most common customization.
 For maximum compatibility and ease of adoption, theming in Twind works exactly the same as [theming in Tailwind](https://tailwindcss.com/docs/theme).

 Here is an example of overriding and extending values in the theme: